 While on my travels around the Pacific Northwest, I met many folks, the vast majority of whom were welcoming and very few who were not.
 An example of the latter came at the old Top O’Scott Golf Course on Portland’s east side.
 When I walked into the pro shop and explained why I was there, the manager angrily pointed toward the door and told me to leave.

 Miffed and a bit shocked as I’d been receiving overwhelming hospitality up to that point, I exited the pro shop, disregarded this blunt rebuff, went around the building and walked, took notes and photos of the rather ragged track – which now lies underneath a typical residential and commercial development.
-I later learned that the impolite cur had just been released from prison and suspected I might be a parole officer checking up on him.
+I later learned that the impolite cur had just been released from prison and suspected I might be a parole officer checking upon him.

 More common were welcoming faces like Jack Beaudoin’s.
 Beaudoin, a former pro hockey player who switched to golf, was about 5’6” and, my guess, a pesky stickman and real pain in the ass to opponents.
-After leaving hockey, Jack became the designer, developer, head pro and owner of Mountain View Golf Course in Boring, Ore.
-When I arrived there, he greeted me as a long-lost friend, insisting that he personally take me on a tour.
-He proudly stepped into the photos I took of his course, named for its vistas of mounts Adams, Rainier and St. Helens in Washington and Hood in Oregon.
+After leaving hockey, Jack became the designer, developer, head pro, and owner of Mountain View Golf Course in Boring, Ore.
+When I arrived there, he greeted me like a long-lost friend, insisting that he personally take me on a tour.
+He proudly stepped into the photos I took of his course, named for its vistas of mounts Adams, Rainier, and St. Helens in Washington and Hood in Oregon.

 Jack, who passed away in 1997 at 59 after selling the course, told me he held the course record of 60.
 Beaudoin enthusiastically noted that the 12th hole, a 183-yard par-3, boasted the region’s highest tee at 180 feet above the green.
 Jack took credit for a sign beside the 12th tee that read: “This hole may be hazardous to your health.”

 Rocking Out at Plains GC in Montana